levarowoyemi/Accelerating-Poutine-Production/README.md

 For the components, I made the background all one component, and I made a component for each of the robots.
 The robot components consists of, the robot, the kitchen item beside the robot, and the button underneath them.

-I have hosted this web app here: https://accelerating-poutine-production.netlify.app/
+I have hosted this web app on Netlify and you can view it here: https://accelerating-poutine-production.netlify.app/

 ## Bonus/optional